Sacred Heart promises 'skin in the game'

 "Who has come before this board and is willing to put dollars into Franklin County and willing to go at-risk to solve rural health care problems?"
 Hall asked.
 "Who else is doing that?"

-In its report, Sacred Heart outlined its growing commitment health care in the Panhandle, with hospitals in Escambia, Walton and Gulf counties and a variety of services that complement.
-Sacred Heart physician Dr. Ryan Pharr, who practices in downtown Apalachicola, and Dr. Rachel Bixler, who is in Gulf County, was in the audience throughout the presentation, along with their staffers, as were several employees from Weems and the ambulance service.
+In its report, Sacred Heart outlined its growing commitment to health care in the Panhandle, with hospitals in Escambia, Walton and Gulf counties and a variety of services that complement them.
+Sacred Heart physician Dr. Ryan Pharr, who practices in downtown Apalachicola, and Dr. Rachel Bixler, who is in Gulf County, were in the audience throughout the presentation, along with their staffers, as were several employees from Weems and the ambulance service.

 Weems, it said, provided about $683,000 in uncompensated/charity care last year, while Ascension doctors provide about $1.3 million such care annually, and its hospitals about $2.4 million in care, to county residents.